MPA Degree vs. CPM Designation for Government Workers

 Government workers late in their careers tend not to seek advanced degrees or certifications.
-They have so much experience that initials behind their name do not to give them a leg up in the government hiring process.
-Those early in their careers and in the middle of them, however, to pursue advanced degrees and certifications.
+They have so much experience that initials behind their name do not give them a leg up in the government hiring process.
+Those early in their careers and in the middle of them, however, tend to pursue advanced degrees and certifications.

 Mid-career public servants gravitate toward the CPM certification.
-These people have enough experience to legitimately apply for senior positions but would look more attractive to hiring managers if they have an advanced degree or professional certification listed on the job application.
+These people have enough experience to legitimately apply for senior positions but would look more attractive to hiring managers if they had an advanced degree or professional certification listed on the job application.
 All things equal, a certification could push one candidate over another and make the difference between getting an interview and getting removed from the hiring process.

 Younger workers tend to go for graduate degrees.
-These people are used to meeting requirements laid out by professors and are familiar with the bureaucratic processes universities put their customers through.
+These people are used to meeting requirements laid out by professors and are familiar with the bureaucratic processes universities put their students through.
 Mid-career employees are sometimes intimidated by the prospect of going back to school.
 They haven’t taken formal classes for perhaps decades and do not know how they will assimilate themselves into a graduate program.

 MPA programs take about two years to complete on a full-time schedule or about three years on a part-time schedule.
 Some universities require MPA students to attend full-time and only offer classes during the day.
 Obviously, this does not work for the vast majority of government workers.
 This is why more and more universities have begun offering classes on evenings and weekends.
-This is more conducive to a part-time school schedule government workers need.
+This is more conducive to the part-time school schedule government workers need.